 All crimes investigated by this office are prepared for court in cooperation with an assistant prosecutor who has been assigned to handle the case.
-Preparations consisting of preparing a witness list, interviewing all witnesses and notification of those witnesses for court are preformed by members of the unit.
+Preparations consisting of preparing a witness list, interviewing all witnesses and notification of those witnesses for court are performed by members of the unit.
 On complex cases, members of the Major Crimes Unit are assigned to assist the trial prosecutor by functioning as trial aides during the course of the case.

-Members of the Major Crimes Unit also continue to build on numerous areas of expertise including handling and processing information at crime scenes, interviewing techniques, child abuse, financial crimes investigations, environmental investigations, and public speaking.
+Members of the Major Crimes Unit also continue to build on numerous areas of expertise including handling and processing information at crime scenes, interviewing techniques, financial crimes investigations, environmental investigations, and public speaking.

 Many unit members are also called upon to assist other units with manpower for raids, electronic surveillance, search warrant investigations and arrests.
 They are also on the staff of the Gloucester County Police Academy and freely give of their time to teach and coordinate courses for new and experienced police officers.